Why demand patterns matter

 Scenario modelling

-Scenario A: Midweek move with flexible start, avoiding school-run peaks.
-Permit parking street arranged in advance, allowing a near-door bay; shorter carries keep loading steady.
+Scenario A: Midweek move with a flexible start, avoiding school-run peaks.
+Permit parking on the street is arranged in advance, allowing a near-door bay and shorter carries.

 Scenario B: Saturday terrace-house move with moderate pressure.
-Early bays fill quickly; a longer kerb-to-door carry and frequent passing traffic extend loading and reduce schedule slack.
+Early bays fill quickly, so a longer kerb-to-door carry and frequent passing traffic extend loading and reduce schedule slack.

 Scenario C: Month-end flat-to-flat move near student housing.
-Lift booking fixed to late morning, resident-permit controls enforced, and local turnover crowds bays; small delays cascade across the day.
+Lift booking is fixed to late morning, resident-permit controls are enforced, and local turnover crowds bays, so small delays cascade across the day.

 Practical scheduling checklist

-• School-run congestion → Avoid school start/finish windows to keep routes predictable and kerb space safer for loading.
+- School-run congestion → Avoid school start and finish windows to keep routes predictable and kerb space safer for loading.

-• Managed-building rules → Pre-book lifts/loading bays and align van arrival 10–15 minutes before the slot to stage goods without overruns.
+- Managed-building rules → Pre-book lifts and loading bays and align van arrival slightly before the slot to stage goods without overruns.